 I fell in love with the “old” BBW the minute I saw it.
 When I was in high school in the spring of 1994, my friend and I were trolling the local mall when we noticed a new store being built.
 We looked into the window and were amazed to see country-theme fixtures like a big blue wagon in the front.
 I had never heard of the store before (this was before the internet), and was eagerly awaiting the day it would open.
 When it did, that same friend and I smelled everything in the store.
 It was something we had never experienced before - they actually let us try out the products in the store!
 It was teenage girl heaven.
 Well, except for the prices.
 I was shocked when I learned a bottle of lotion cost $9!
 Up until this point I was using a Lever2000 bar of soap and probably some $3 lotion from the drugstore.
 And since I was underage and didn’t have a job, $9 was a lot.
 But it was so worth it!
 I finally settled on a bottle of Country Apple body lotion, and used it sparingly.
 At the time it was in the round-shaped bottles that were phased out in the mid-’90s.

 Throughout high school I continued to buy a BBW product here and there, but could never buy everything I wanted.
 Luckily the store didn’t care if I came in and tried without buying.
-BBW was always a destination whenever I went to the mall - even malls while on vacation!
+BBW was always a destination whenever I went to the mall—even malls while on vacation!

 Sadly, I had to leave for college and didn’t work there again until early 2002.
-I came back needing a part-time job, hoping to recapture the good times from a few year ago.
+I came back needing a part-time job, hoping to recapture the good times from a few years ago.
 However, something had changed.
 As my new manager explained, BBW was in the process of changing its country heartland theme into a “Modern Apothecary.”
 They had already gotten rid of the famous red gingham aprons at that point.
-Bit by bit, the old BBW faded away as the store was painted white and old country-themed fixtures were replaced with plain white tables.
+Bit by bit, the old BBW faded away as the store was painted white and the old country-themed fixtures were replaced with plain white tables.
 By the time I left in early 2005, the store was unrecognizable from its heyday in the ’90s.

 However, employees were allowed to buy the old fixtures such as the wooden barrels, the hutch, and the wagon.
-So, in a way, the old BBW lives on in people’s homes - just where they belong.
+So, in a way, the old BBW lives on in people’s homes—just where they belong.
 I myself purchased a few round display tins and baskets.
 And that wagon that caught my eye in the window so many years ago now lives in on in a nice lady’s garden.